 Backing up

 In the first meaning, backing up is interpreted as the actions of a player leaving his crease after the bowler has just made a throw.
-Quick reaction helps to reduce the distance to the ball if the batsman makes a productive throw.
-If a defending team player hesitates, he will give additional chances to bowler in a mankad.
+This anticipatory movement helps shorten the distance to the other end in case the striker makes a strong shot, allowing for quicker runs.
+However, if the non-striker leaves too early and the bowler reacts swiftly, it opens the door to a Mankad — a legal but controversial method of dismissal.
 In this case, the opponent can score several important points.

-This is a player who is on the other side of the wicket and trying to throw the ball at stumps to make a run.
+Here, the term describes a fielder’s role — typically one positioned behind the stumps — who is ready to retrieve the ball if a direct hit is missed.
 A cricketer acting in this position can return the ball to play if it does not hit stumps.
 Thus, the cricketer is preventing overthrows.

 Nisha Bhavani